unicode-org/cldr/docs/site/downloads/cldr-46.md

 Many people have made significant contributions to CLDR and LDML;
 see the [Acknowledgments](https://cldr.unicode.org/index/acknowledgments) page for a full listing.
-We'd especially like to acknowledge the work done by interns this release: Chris Pyle and Helena Aytenfisu (ህሊና የሺጥላ አይተንፍሱ).
+We'd especially like to acknowledge the work done by interns this release: Chris Pyle, Helena Aytenfisu (ህሊና የሺጥላ አይተንፍሱ), and Emiyare Cyril Ikwut-Ukwa.

 The Unicode [Terms of Use](https://unicode.org/copyright.html) apply to CLDR data; in particular, see [Exhibit 1](https://unicode.org/copyright.html#Exhibit1).